gvwilson/sensibleadventures/wrestler/wrestler.md

 "Hoy, what's the problem?" she asks, clambering unsteadily off the sled.

-The Anuat pulls his feet from his skis and bends nearly double, intent on the snow beneath him.
+The Nukilik pulls his feet from his skis and bends nearly double, intent on the snow beneath him.
 Above them the sky is clear, bright, and bitterly cold.